 As we’ve traveled the country we’ve noticed something about many of the baby boomer retirees we’ve been meeting.

 They aren’t very content to just sitting around, doing nothing.
 That’s one reason I believe the RV industry is experiencing a big bounce, despite an economy that seems to still be pretty flat.
-In particular, highly mobile Type B RV’s like the Roadtrek, Leisure Travel Vans, Pleasure Way and other models are seeing 20-25% sales jumps compared to other RV types.
+In particular, highly mobile Type B RV’s are seeing big sales jumps compared to other RV types.
 I’m sure it’s because they feed into that active lifestyle that Baby Boomers are living with the same gusto that characterized their professional lives.

 In fact, the experts tell us that whether RVing or some other activity, today’s retiree is more active and busy than any previous generation.
 So it was with the man I profile in this video.
-He’s Bruce Peterson, 63, from Rock Island, IL.
-Bruce led the fast-paced, high paying life of a hospital CEO in Rochelle, IL for more than 20 years.
+He’s Bruce Peterson, from Rock Island, Illinois.
+Bruce led the fast-paced, high paying life of a hospital CEO in Rochelle, Illinois, for more than 20 years.
+We met him back in 2012.

-He recently retired.
-But he’s far from inactive.
+He retired a few years ago.
+But he was far from inactive.
 Instead, he is a canoe maker.

 And not just any kind of canoe.